zszillat/ArkAchiever/README.md

-ArkAchiever is an app for setting goals which appear as achievements with different milestones.
+ArkAchiever is an app for setting goals that appear as achievements with different milestones.

-The aesthetic of the app is entirely based on Steam's interface.
-I take no credit.
+The app's aesthetic is entirely based on Steam's interface, which I take no credit for.